Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Results

 \subsection{Application to the $p+{}^{7}\mathrm{Be}$ reaction}

 As a test of the developed models, we have computed excitation functions for the elastic and inelastic cross sections for the $p+{}^7\mathrm{Be}$ reaction, and compared with the existing experimental data \cite{Pan19}.
 Figure~\ref{fig:el_PRM_def-PF_sph-PF} shows the excitation function of the $p+{}^7\mathrm{Be}$ elastic scattering cross section at $123^\circ$.
-Panel (a) compares three models, while panel (b) illustrates the $J^\pi$ contributions by expanding the model space for our best result, the def-PF model.
-In panel (a), the dotted and solid lines represent the results of the PRM and def-PF model, respectively.
+Figure~\ref{fig:el_PRM_def-PF_sph-PF}(a) compares three models, while Fig.~\ref{fig:el_PRM_def-PF_sph-PF}(b) illustrates the $J^\pi$ contributions by expanding the model space for our best result, the def-PF model.
+In Fig.~\ref{fig:el_PRM_def-PF_sph-PF}(a), the dotted and solid lines represent the results of the PRM and def-PF model, respectively.
 Both models exhibit similar behavior in the low-energy region ($\varepsilon\lesssim1.3$ MeV) and predict the $1^+_1$ resonance at $\varepsilon=0.63$ MeV, in agreement with the experimental data~\cite{Pan19}.
 Above this energy region, the def-PF model well reproduces the second peak, mainly attributed to the $3^+$ resonance at $\varepsilon=2.18$ MeV.
-On the contrary, as discussed in Fig~\ref{fig:eigenps}, the PRM predicts an additional peak at around $\varepsilon\sim1.6$ MeV, which is inconsistent with the data.
+On the contrary, as discussed in Fig~\ref{fig:eigenps}, the PRM predicts an additional peak at around $\varepsilon\approx1.6$ MeV, which is inconsistent with the data.
 For comparison, the sph-PF model is shown by the dashed line.
-This result does not describes the experimental data even in the low-energy region, which cannot be solved merely by changing $V_\mathrm{def}^0$.
-These results underscore the importance of excluding Nilsson states as PF states to precisely describe deformed halo nuclei.
+The sph-PF model additionally yields two resonances for the $1^+$ states near the first resonance with $\varepsilon_\mathrm{res}{(1^+_1)}=0.63$ MeV: $\varepsilon_\mathrm{res}{(1^+_2)}=0.68$ MeV and $\varepsilon_\mathrm{res}{(1^+_3)}=1.13$ MeV.
+These two states are primarily composed of the core-excited $I=1/2$ component, and the corresponding peaks are not observed in the elastic or inelastic (as shown later in Fig.~\ref{fig:inel_PRM_def-PF_sph-PF}) scattering data.
+These results underscore the importance of excluding deformed states as PF states to precisely describe deformed halo nuclei.